simonw/shot-scraper/docs/screenshots.md

                                   together with '--scale-factor'.
   --omit-background               Omit the default browser background from the
-                                  shot, making it possible take advantage of transparence.
+                                  shot, making it possible take advantage of transparency.
 Does not work with JPEGs or when using --quality.
   --quality INTEGER               Save as JPEG with this quality, e.g. 80 --wait INTEGER                  Wait this many milliseconds before taking the